Yord/pxi/README.md

 ### Extending `pf` with Plugins

-Plugins can come from two sources.
+Plugins can come from two sources:
 They are either written by users, as shown in the previous section, or they are installed in `~/.pfrc/` as follows:

 ```bash